SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 **16S rRNA quantitative PCR (qPCR) analysis.** Relative bacterial loads were quantified by qPCR analysis of bacterial genomic DNA using KAPA SYBR-fast Master Mix (KAPA biosciences) and universal 16S rRNA gene primers (F:
-ACTCCTACGGGAGGCAGCAGT.
-R: ATTACCGCGGCTGCTGGC.)
-[Vaishnava et al., 2011].
+ACTCCTACGGGAGGCAGCAGT; R: ATTACCGCGGCTGCTGGC) [Vaishnava et al., 2011].
 Samples were normalized to fecal mass and relative fold change was determined using untreated stool samples for each replicate mouse.
 Note that qPCR measures relative fold change of 16S gene copy number, not actual bacterial